All Episodes

 Of course he doesn't care.

-As far as he's concerned.
+He is succeeding, as far as he's concerned.

-That's all the more reason why.
+That's all the more reason why all of this.

-Okay, when we come back, we'll switch gears, folks, and tell you how you can eat twinkies and lose weight.
+Okay, when we come back, we'll switch gears, folks, and tell you how you can eat Twinkies and lose weight.

-Don't go, don't go.
+Don't don't go.

-All right, now I want to wrap this up here in one more thing, and then we will move on.
+All right, now I want to wrap this up here.

-None of this was hidden from view before the election.
+Jennifer Rubin at commentary: none of this was hidden from view before the election.

 But Democrat officials and operatives were understandably reluctant to come forward.